turingschool/curriculum/source/projects/eventmanager.markdown

 Ruby's core language comes with a wealth of great classes.
 Not all of them are loaded every single time ruby code is executed.
 This ensures un-needed functionality is not loaded unless required.
 Preventing ruby from having a slower start up times.

-.aside You can browse the many libraries available through the [documentation](http://rubydoc.info/stdlib).
+You can browse the many libraries available through the [documentation](http://rubydoc.info/stdlib).

 ```ruby
 require "csv"